 The ESF+ Regulation may determine specific rules for the frequency of collecting and transmitting longer-term result indicators.

-2. The data shall be broken down for each priority by specific objective and, where relevant, by category of regions and shall refer to:
+2. The data shall be broken down for each priority by specific objective and, where applicable, by category of regions and shall refer to:

-(a) the number of selected operations, their total eligible cost, the contribution from the Funds and the total eligible expenditure declared by the beneficiaries to the managing authority, all broken down by types of intervention;
+(a) the number of selected operations, their total eligible cost, the contribution from the Funds and the total eligible expenditure declared by the beneficiaries to the managing authority, all broken down by type of intervention;

 (b) the values of output and result indicators for selected operations and values achieved by operations.